Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Total Enterococci Exceedances: 23

-Enterococci Exceedances Associated w/ Rainfall (No CSO Event): 15
+Exceedances Associated with Rainfall (No CSO Event): 15

 From Projects to Progress: Why the Shift Matters

-- CSOs were once the biggest water quality issue, now they’re not.
+- CSOs were once the leading water quality issue in Newport Harbor; they are no longer.

 - Stormwater runoff from streets and neighborhoods is now the leading cause of harbor pollution.

-- Climate-driven rain events and aging stormwater systems add new complexity.
+- Climate-driven rainfall intensity and aging stormwater infrastructure are increasing complexity.

 CSO Discharge Volume Trends Since 2001